 - Proportional furniture creates visual harmony that feels "right"

-- Natural elements trigger restorative responses that enhance wellbeing
+- Natural elements trigger restorative responses that support wellbeing

 How Poor Planning Creates Friction

 Bad space planning shows up as physical and psychological obstacles.
 Guests bump into furniture corners, hesitate about where to sit, or feel cramped despite adequate square footage.
-These friction points accumulate, diminishing the overall experience.
+These friction points add up, diminishing the overall experience.

 Common friction creators: